Downsizing business? Here's how to succeed with decreased budgets and higher marketing goals

 Bear in mind that getting a new customer is at least 5 times more expensive than retaining current ones.

-It is very important to note that most of content marketing is based on capturing your readers’ attention.
+It is very important to note that most content marketing is based on capturing your readers’ attention.

 Anything related to sales should occur later on when they’ve warmed up to your brand and see the value that you offer.